de-data-lab/collaboration-standards/README.md

 1. The commit message starts with an active verb (e.g., "Add a hierarchical model")
 2. The chunks of commits do one thing

-If you are having a hard time to think about a concise commit message, your may be too complex.
+If you are having a hard time thinking about a concise commit message, your may be too complex.
 Try breaking it down to multiple commits.

 ## Pull requests